 If you prefer crisp sheets then look for sheets made out of fabric that is a cotton/polyester blend, but stay away from a thread count of 180 or lower.
 These lower thread count sheets might feel crisp, but they tend to shred and won't last long.

 The rules on mixing colors have changed over the years.
-Today you can safely use a different color top sheet and bottom sheet, as long as the colors enhance each other or blend in with the colors in your bedroom.
-The newest trends include geometric designs, although the more subtle natural colors are more popular and will not go out of style.
+You can use a different color top sheet and bottom sheet, as long as the colors enhance each other or blend in with the colors in your bedroom.
+Geometric designs are also popular, although the more subtle natural colors are more popular and will not go out of style.

 Caring for Sheets